day8/re-frame/docs/WIP/README.md

 a good testing story.
 And, yes, it works in with figwheel to create a delightful hot-loading development story.
-And, yes, it has a fun specialist tooling, and a community, and some 3rd part libraries.
+And, yes, it has a fun specialist tooling, and a community, and some 3rd party libraries.

 ### Where Do I Go Next?